DanWahlin/Angular-JumpStart/README.md

 ## Running Angular Playground

+NOTE: Angular Playground doesn't currently work with Angular 9 (which this project now uses).
+Hopefully it'll be updated in the near future.

 This application includes Angular Playground (http://www.angularplayground.it) which provides a great way to isolate components in a sandbox rather than loading the entire application to see a given component.
 To run the playground run the following command: